zachwills/acf-to-fieldmanager/README.md

 ## Examples

 Here are some simple code samples demonstrating use.
+When I use this class, I use it in tandem with a custom WP_CLI migration command that is made for whatever project I'm working on (hence the `WP_CLI::` lines outputting information in the source).

 ## Migrating simple fields
 ````php